 Scissors are starting back at that folded edge again.
 Leave about two fingers width between the first cut and the new cut.
 Do this all the way from one side of the paper to the other.
 Making cuts closer together will not hurt anything but it will make the paper more fragile and the weaving more complex.
 If this is your artists first experience keep the spaces larger to make the process as simple as possible.

 After your student is done it will be worth your time to check these cuts.
 Make sure they all end about the same distance from the edge of the paper.

-The strips you weave will be the width of your paper, approximately 11 inches long in this case and between 1/2″- 1″ long.
+The strips you weave will be the width of your paper, approximately 8.5 inches long in this case and between 1/2″- 1″ wide.
 I recommend providing these strips already cut.
 If they have jagged edges or aren’t straight edges it can make the process much harder.
 Eliminate that frustration by providing straight, even strips.

-I recommend working with two colors so there is a definite contrast in pattern that kids can see developing ass they work.
+I recommend working with at least two colors so there is a definite contrast in pattern that kids can see developing as they work.
 Start with one long strip weaving under, over, under over, each of the white strips.

 Adjust and keep working.

 Teaching weaving is really about teaching patterns….